Other articles

 August 16, 2022

-The Corporate Sustainability Reporting Directive (CSRD) is a new European directive on the reporting and publication of sustainability information by companies.
+The Corporate Sustainability Reporting Directive (CSRD) is a new European Union directive on the reporting and publication of sustainability information by companies.
 This new directive aims to remedy the shortcomings of existing rules on the publication of non-financial information, the quality of which was insufficient to enable it to be properly taken into account by investors.
 These shortcomings are hampering the transition to a sustainable economy.

 Understanding developments between NFRD and CSRD